FAQ Banner

 • Also, a key component of the initiative is to leverage underused public lands (parking lots, on top of community centres/fire halls) to create more viable rental projects, along with grant money to keep rents more affordable and get projects off the ground.

-• Once a project is built, the cost of rent will be established following an appraisal of rents in the community with the target of middle-income households spending no more than 30% of their income on rent.
+• Once a project is built, the cost of rent will be established following an appraisal of rents in the community.

 • Rental rates will be determined through an analysis of incomes, rents, and development costs within the community.
 That means rents will differ from community to community.